yusefmosiah/choir-collective/docs/Level_3_ValueCreation.md

 }
 docs_version: "0.2.1"

-At this level, we begin to see how Choir's quantum mechanics naturally create sophisticated patterns of value and selection.
+At this level, we begin to see how Choir's wave mechanics naturally create sophisticated patterns of value and selection.
 What initially appear as simple rules reveal themselves as generators of complex wave dynamics.

 ## Value Accumulation